 Presiding Bishop Michael Curry along with officers of the House of Bishops and House of Deputies are inviting Episcopalians to study and commit to racial healing, reconciliation, and justice.
-In response to this invitation, we are initiating a diocesan-wide book study and discussion of Just Mercy by Bryan Stevenson.
+The Diocese of Milwaukee is committed to racial healing, reconciliation, and justice.
+Last year we began our work to become a beloved community by reading Just Mercy by Bryan Stevenson.
+We are continuing our efforts this year with another diocesan-wide book study of Waking Up

-We invite you to read this book, have conversations about the book and about racial healing and reconciliation, work with us to plan and implement strategies to become a beloved community throughout southern Wisconsin.
+We invite you to read Waking Up White, have conversations about the book and about racial healing and reconciliation, and work with us to plan and implement strategies to become a beloved community throughout southern Wisconsin.